jnosis/unMute/README.md

 ## ToDo

 - improve Options UI
-- porting for firefox, edge, whale
+- porting for firefox, edge
 - and more...

 ## ScreenShot